fastlane/fastlane/CONTRIBUTING.md

 The `fastlane` repos use [rubocop](https://github.com/bbatsov/rubocop) to validate the code style.

-The style validation is automatically done when running `rake test`.
+The style validation is automatically done when running `rake test_all`.

 To automatically fix common code style issues (e.g. wrong spacing), run `rubocop -a`